Blakeing/facts-alpha/docs/api-integration.md

 # API Integration

-This document describes the backend BFF (Backend for Frontend) API patterns for future integration.
+This document describes the backend BFF (Backend for Frontend) API integration patterns.

-> **Note:** Facts Alpha currently uses mock data.
-This document serves as a reference for when we integrate with the real backend.
+> **Note:** Facts Alpha is now fully integrated with the BFF.
+All API calls go directly to the BFF endpoints.

 ## Architecture Overview